mverboom/cdist-types/__firewall/man.rst

    Can either be 'accept' or 'drop'.
 This will be the default policy for input, output and forward chain.
 If not defined will default to accept.

+policy_<chain>
+   Overrule policy for a specific chain.
+When not defined will fallback to value of policy.

 established
    When defined as 'true' will generate a rule to allow incoming packets that are releated to established connections.
 Otherwise no rule will be generated.